 Well, the good news is that this is going to happen.
-Just this year, in February, the body which governs golf in the United States, the United States Golf Association (the USGA), and the Royal and Ancient Golf Club of St Andrews, (the R & A) which governs golf in the rest of the world announced that they were working on a world handicap system.
+Just this year, in February, the body which governs golf in the United States, the United States Golf Association (the USGA), and the Royal and Ancient Golf Club of St Andrews (the R & A), which governs golf in the rest of the world announced that they were working on a world handicap system.

 What we know about the system so far sounds excellent.
 It will allow recreational and competitive rounds to count towards the handicap.
-High handicappers especially have welcomed this as is opens up the opportunities to get that handicap down.
+High handicappers especially have welcomed this as it opens up the opportunities to get that handicap down.

 - To encourage the maximum number of golfers to get a handicap and then to maintain it.

-- To reflect our changing global world and make it easier for golfers of different nationalities, and gender and abilities to play with each other.
+- To reflect our changing global world and make it easier for golfers of different nationalities, and gender, and abilities to play with each other.

 A truly global game.

-When it comes into force, the system will be overseen and governed by the two international bodies, the USGA and the R&A. It will then be administered by the six national authorities which already maintain a golf handicapping system.
+When it comes into force, the system will be overseen and governed by the two international bodies, the USGA and the R&A. It will then be administered by the six national authorities, which already maintain a golf handicapping system.
 Once up and running, it will cover eight countries and upwards of fifteen million golfers.